wpilibsuite/branding/README.md

 To resize the canvas to the page content, first unselect all parts of the document.
 Then select "File > Document Properties...", expand the "Resize page to content..." section, and press the "Resize page to drawing or selection" button.

 After saving the Inkscape SVG, run `export.py` before committing.
 It will strip unnecessary metadata from the SVG and generate plain SVGs and PNG rasterizations automatically.
+ImageMagick is required to generate ICO rasterizations.

+If rasterizations are needed beyond what `export.py` generates, invoke `rasterize.py` directly. `rasterize.py --help` lists possible arguments.